mozhdehNouri/androidStudies/Compose/State/State in compose.md

 }
 ```

 This won't work.
 Even though in our code we are able to modify the `enabled` value, our UI will not be aware of such a change.
 As a result, your UI will not be updated when you update the boolean.

+With Jetpack compose, we can preserve the state of view in major two ways:

+- Using **remember{}**, a composable function that can store a single object in memory, or by using **rememberSaveable{}**, a composable function to restore your UI state after an activity or process is recreated (for example it happens when the screen is rotated in the Android application).
+We can manage a simple state of view within a compose function itself.
+- Using **ViewModel**, a state holder to separate business logic from UI component.
+ViewModel has a longer lifecycle than the composition as they are lifecycle-aware components so ViewModel can preserve its state across configuration changes.

 ### How to keep state within a `ViewModel`